weihong-ou/bevel/platforms/hyperledger-fabric/configuration/roles/setup/config_block/fetch/Readme.md

     config_stat_result: This variable stores the output of configtxgen check query.

 #### 4. delete the cli
-This task creates the cli for the creator organization first peer.
+This task deletes the created cli.
 ##### Input Variables

     *config_file: Kubernetes file